The Fibre Garden : Dyed Roving & Top

 Colour is so amazing and wonderful.
 Whether you go for solids, fun-and-streaky, soft pastels, dark and sombre or bright and in-your-face, we hope there is something intriguing here for your crafting needs.
 One thing we have learned at the shop is that every customer has their own favourites, and that there just IS no right or wrong when it comes to colour choices.
 Be cautious, or be brave… that is entirely your decision.
 We are, of course, always happy to provide suggestions for interesting pairings.

-SLIVER: is a hazier term in the trade, in our experience.
+SLIVER is a hazier term in the trade, in our experience.
 Most often it seems to be roving that is drawn into a thinner preparation than regular thicker roving.
-Sometimes it’s combed top that is in a thinner preparation than usual.
+Sometimes it’s just another word for combed top, particularly in New Zealand.
 We always try and qualify which it is, when we know.